 Childhood is a pivotal time.
 The experiences during childhood have the potential to positively shape a child’s life, but they can also set the child on a path of harmful self-talk, self-doubt, social withdrawal, and other challenges.
 That’s why Janelle Adams, MA, LMFT, ATR, and the team at In Touch Counseling Services offer child therapy.
 With this dedicated care for kids, they help them process trauma, learn key skills, and grow into healthy adults.
 For more information about child therapy, call the office in Vancouver, Washington, or make an appointment online today.

-The team at In Touch Counseling Services focuses child therapy on giving each child what they need to thrive.
+The team at In Touch Counseling & Wellness focuses child therapy on giving each child what they need to thrive.
 While child therapy can be helpful for the parents because their child’s therapist can share specific insights and tools with them, the goal for child therapy is to support the child.

 The team tailors the therapy to your child and their individual preferences.
 Their sessions might include: